ibm-cloud-docs/resiliency/bcdr-understand.md

 ![Diagram depicting how RTO/RPO fit into an outage timeline](images/OutageTimeline.svg "Diagram depicting how RTO/RPO fit into an outage timeline"){: caption="Diagram depicting how RTO/RPO fit into an outage timeline" caption-side="bottom"}

-When an outage occurs, the business must decide whether and when to declare a disaster and put the disaster recovery plan into action.At this point, the clock starts on RTO.
+When an outage occurs, the business must decide whether and when to declare a disaster and put the disaster recovery plan into action.
+After you declare a disaster, the clock starts on RTO.
 RTO refers to the time that it takes to restore services to a usable state.
 A plan can have an overarching RTO, which covers many workloads, and individual RTOs for each workload it covers.
 RTO is expressed as units of time, for example minutes, hours, or days.

-RPO refers to the point in time to which services are restored, which is usually the point of last backup.
-When recovering from a data corruption, an earlier RPO to a point in time before the corruption was introduced is desirable.
+RPO refers to the point in time to which services are restored, which is usually the point of the last backup.
+When you recover from a data corruption, an earlier RPO to a point in time before the corruption was introduced is desirable.
 Where multiple workloads are interconnected, it's important that each system is bought back to the same point in time.
 RPO is expressed as to the point of failure or zero data loss, to the point of last backup, or somewhere in between.
 Constraints on RPO include technical feasibility and the cost of implementation.

-The outage lasts until service is restored to the end-user.
+The outage lasts until service is restored to the end user.

 Many environments have a mix of workload types, some that are fundamentally critical and some that are less critical.
 Some complex environments might also have many dependencies on other workloads, where one workload needs another to operate.
 These aspects contribute to setting RTO and RPO targets for individual workloads.
 Create a recovery plan timeline that considers the order in which workloads need to be recovered.
 The timeline must account for a workload's importance to the business, its resource requirements, complexity, and dependencies.